 Settings that are haphazardly applied to really interesting games can also ruin the experience for players.
 Mirror’s Edge features incredible graphics and animation and top-notch mechanics.
 The poor quality game world and an uninspiring script don't do justice to this game.
 As a result of negative feedback by critics and players alike, the flow of the game was severely hampered.
 This was evident during the story campaign where players found it difficult to immerse themselves in the futuristic city.

 At the beginning of a game's development, the setting must be chosen.
 During the game planning stage, things like the payment system, gaming platform, in-game mechanics and other aspects must be factored into the equation.
 Together, these aspects will determine which type of players will be attracted to the game.

-With the direction established, setting took center stage.
-At this point, it's necessary to conduct extensive market research – trends, market analysis, target audience needs etc. Based on the outcomes of the research, Plarium implemented a plan of action regarding setting, mechanics and other aspects of upcoming games.
+With the direction established, setting takes center stage.
+At this point, it's necessary to conduct extensive market research – trends, market analysis, target audience needs etc. Based on the outcomes of the research, implementing a plan of action regarding setting, mechanics and other aspects of upcoming games, should start.

 The Importance of Text

 Some games do a fantastic job of telling a story without displaying any text.
 However, in spite of the advancements in graphics technology, text is still incredibly useful for gaming purposes.
 MUD gaming developers used text to bring players into a state of continual engagement, excitement and contentment – flow.
 As a result, most of the player base was generated through player referrals.